FarPay/PaymentSolitions/Aiia/Onboard.md

 # Aiia Onboarding
+Welcome to the Aiia Onboarding process, your gateway to seamlessly integrating Aiia as a payment solution for your customers.
+This documentation outlines the necessary steps to onboard your company onto the Aiia platform.

 ### Onboarding Process Overview
 Before a company can integrate Aiia as a payment solution for their customers, they must complete the onboarding process.